ikmokarram/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-This im my implementation to the project Rock, Paper or Scissor from Udacity.
+This is my implementation to the project Rock, Paper or Scissor from Udacity.

 1. How to play?
 2. Clone the project and cd into it.